Skip to main content

 Quick Actionsโ€‹

 Quick Actions are pre-built workflows that bypass the free-form chat.
-They show forms with the parameters the underlying tool expects, validate the input, and call the tool with the result.
-Use them when you know exactly which tool you want to run and want to skip the conversational round-trip.
+Each one shows a form with the parameters the underlying tool expects, validates the input, and calls the tool with the result.
+Reach for them when you know exactly which tool you want to run and want to skip the conversational round-trip.

 Examplesโ€‹